elixir-wallaby/wallaby/README.md

 ### Asynchronous code

-It can be difficult to test asynchronous JavaScript code.
-You may try to interact with an element that isn't present on the page or an element may go stale in the middle of an interaction.
-Wallaby's separation of queries and actions attempt to help solve this by blocking.
-If you need to add a wait until an asynchronous action has finished then you can specify the desired state of the DOM and then use `assert_has` to force the test to block until the DOM reaches that state.
+Testing asynchronous JavaScript code can expose timing issues and race conditions.
+We might try to interact with an element that hasn't yet appeared on the page.
+Elements can become stale while we're trying to interact with them.

+Wallaby helps solve this by blocking.
+Instead of manually setting timeouts we can use `assert_has` and some declarative queries to block until the DOM is in a good state.

 ```elixir
 session